matthew-valenti/jompx-org/docs/setup.md

 Bookmark the start url.
 Use this to switch between AWS accounts: https://x-xxxxxxxxxx.awsapps.com/start

 ### 12. Create Admin User in SSO
+This user will have elevated permissions.
+Use only for management tasks.

 Create administrator group.
 group name = administrator